How Trump’s New Tariffs Impact the UK: What You Need to Know

 -

 Rising Costs: Tariffs often lead to increased import costs for raw materials and finished products.
-This means that if your business relies on US imports or if you purchase American goods, you could face higher prices.
-These increased costs might eventually be passed on to you as a consumer.
+If your business relies on US imports or you purchase American goods, you could face higher prices.
+These increased costs are frequently passed on to you as a consumer.

 -